You are viewing a story from harrypotterfanfiction.com

 “I said,” Narcissa started, pushing her way in front of him, “where are you going?”

-“If it really concerns you that much, I’m going to take a walk.
+“Not that it concerns you, but I’m going to take a walk.
 I’m not going to sit here for the rest of the night and have my brain boil.”

 “Well you can’t just leave me here,” Narcissa insisted.